ialbert/bio/README.md

     ncov	.
 CDS	266	13483	.	+	1	Name=YP_009725295.1;type=CDS;gene=ORF1ab;protein_id=YP_009725295.1;product=ORF1a polyprotein;db_xref=GeneID:43740578
     ncov	.	mature_protein_region	806	2719	.	+	1	Name=YP_009742609.1;type=mat_peptide;gene=ORF1ab;protein_id=YP_009742609.1;product=nsp2

+And so on. `bio` has a wealth of utility that makes bioinformatics more accessible.

 ## Documentation

 The documentation is maintained at